Miriam-Stoehr/wikipedia-scraper/README.md

 This project fetches data about country leaders from https://country-leaders.onrender.com, fetches, cleans and adds a short introductory paragraph for each leader from their respective Wikipedia page.

-While running, the program outputs the wikipedia URLs used.

 The final dictionary data is then saved in JSON format for easy access and later use.
 The content of the output file is then reloaded and checked and a message confirms, if the execution has been successful.